eclipse-langium/langium-website/hugo/content/docs/recipes/validation/dependency-loops.md

 npm install graphology graphology-components graphology-dag
 ```

 Open the `hello-world-validator.ts` and add another validator for `Model`.
 It is important to say that we do not create a check on the `Greeting` level, because we need the overview over all greetings.
 The complete overview is given for the `Model` AST node.
+It would be possible to just calculate cycles for a single greeting or person, but that is more complex and less performant!

 ```typescript
 const checks: ValidationChecks<HelloWorldAstType> = {